awsaavedra/awsaavedra.github.io/_posts/2019-09-08-ultralearning.md

     narrow-minded and will not permit you to grow outward."

 Miyamoto Musashi, _A Book of Five Rings_.
 This kind of skill interaction can sometimes even be between seemingly unrelated skills.
 The story Scott Young covers is how multilingual people vs. monolingual do on acquiring a new language.
 The multilingual people learn faster.
  What happens is a form of meta awareness, in this case between different languages.
+This meta-framework can be derived more easily from studying in a formal setting.

-I am a philosophical _patternist_ so this philosophy of acquiring numerous skills to weave even more sophisticated patterns between things in the world cannot be emphasize enough.
+I am a philosophical _patternist_ so this philosophy of acquiring numerous skills to weave even more sophisticated patterns between things in the world cannot be emphasized enough.
 Patterns have _emergent_ properties to them, put simply: patterns have a power that transcends the parts of that pattern.
 The whole is greater than the sum of it's parts.
 As was true above, so is it is true below.
-This is one of the reasons acquiring metaskills is such a powerful skill. [**TODO**:] link to a large metaskills markdown doc
+This is one of the reasons acquiring metaskills is such a powerful skill. [**TODO**:] link to a large metaskills markdown doc.

+So how do you draw your metalearning map?

+    Over the short term, you can do research to focus on improving your metalearning before and during a learning project.
+Ultralearning, owing to its intensity and self-directed nature, has the opportunity for a lot higher variance than normal schooling efforts do.
+A good ultralearning project, with excellent materials and an awareness of what needs to be learned, has the potential to be completed faster than formal schooling.

+How is this possible according to Scott Young?

+    This is because you can tailor your project to your exact needs and abilities, avoiding the one-size-fits-all approach taken in school.
+    [...]
+Metalearning research avoids this problem and helps you seek out points where you might even be able to get a significant advantage over the status quo.

+Scott Young breaks up metalearning stages into "Why?", "What?", and "How?".

+  1. **Why** am I learning this?
+Motivation.

+      - Is the project intrinsic (for it's own sake) or instrumental (with a particular goal).

+      - If the project is for more _instrumental_ reasons, do an additional step of research to answer whether the skill will actually help you toward your goal.

+      - Conduct expert interviews, if they think your methodology and map are not effective further evaluate.
+You don't want misalignment between goal and project.
+Don't ask for long chunks of time, 30 minutes will do.

+Young, Scott.
+Ultralearning (p.
+59).
+HarperBusiness.
+Kindle Edition.

+  2. **What** knowledges and abilities do I need to acquire to learn this?
+Break things down into things like concepts, facts, and procedures.

+  3. **How** will I learn this?
+Resources, environment, and methods you will need to learn.
+Evaluate each carefully.

+      - Emphasize/Exclude Method happens after you have found the default curriculum to use i.e. if you goal is app development build apps and don't study upper level computational math.
+Also, remove or delay elemnts of your curriculum that don't align with your goals.

+How much time should you up into your research?
+Probably 10 percent, but this is highly contextual and the law of diminishing returns applies on the other end of doing too much research.

+The long term benefit of these projects is clear though: they develop the ability to learn hard things which is typically more valuable than any one skillset.

+## Focus

+Everyone knows it matters.
+However, becoming unfocused is much more common and a bigger problem.
+What are the types of ways to lose focus?
+Starting/procrastinating, sustaining, and optimizing the quality of focus.

+  1. **Procrastinating** is a systemic issue for many people and we all know it.
+Some people procrastinate everything, others only in particular areas.
+Figure out which areas are your worst and use techniques like: timeboxing, the pomodoro technique, and shutting off distracting technologies like cellphones, computers, etc. I wrote a blog post on both removing distractions (digital minimalism) and sustaining focus (deep work).
+You need to recognize your procrastination triggers and work hard to resist them.
+Sometimes you can just say "we only need to do this for 5 minutes."
+If you are taking too many breaks timeboxing or the pomodoro technique are your best bet.
+If one stage is too hard, don't feel bad about rolling things back and working from a previous stage.

+  2. **Sustaining** focus on a specific task is the goal.
+Flow is typically touted as the ability to sustain focus for long stretches of time and is considered desirable.
+However, flow can be a major issue since hard and meaningful tasks can cause flow to be removed since the struggle is not comfortable.
+Scott Young also doesn't seem to be really into this trendy idea of low.
+Be skeptical of things that seem easy or enjoyable when it comes to accomplishing hard things.
+Toilets need proper flow, people do not.

+      - Interleaving: the process of studying in spaced out chunks.
+Not too long you forget, but not too short to be cramming.
+So study different topics in a chunk of time, not just one small area.

+      - Rule of thumb for deeply focused studying: 45 minutes to 1 hour.
+You probably have 4-5 solid chunks you can take advantage of intense study.
+Then you need to switch to shallow work like email and light reading.

+      - Distraction sources: environment, your task, your minded

+          - Environment: no multitasking, flashing lights, random noises, lighting that will make you drowsy, etc. The most hardcore is Linus Torvalds workspace.

+          - Task: Take notes, reexplain concepts to yourself, recall ideas, walk around.
+Many tips exist and I put many in the deep work section I wrote about.

+          - Mind: Meditation, taking 30 minutes before a task to do something like shower, cook, etc. that dump distractions from your brain.

+  3. **